mendix/docs/content/releasenotes/mobile/make-it-native-app.md

 ## Android 1.2.1 / iOS 1.2.3

-**Release date: December 12th, 2019**
+**Release date: December 17th, 2019**

-With this version we introduced a better keyboard avoiding behavior on iOS.
+With this version we introduced a better keyboard-avoiding behavior on iOS.

 ### Known Issues